Unlock Dual Pilgrim Status on the Sacred Kumano Kodo with Kumano Adventures

 For the Kumano Kodo, only walking is allowed – no bicycles or horses.
 Here are the qualifying sections:

-◦ Takijiri-oji to Kumano Hongu Taisha (2-4 day walk, approximately 38 km).
-This is a popular option, often completed in a couple of days, offering a spectacular descent into Kumano Hongu Taisha.
+Takijiri-oji to Kumano Hongu Taisha: This 2-4 day walk covers approximately 38 km.
+It’s a popular option, often completed in a couple of days, offering a spectacular descent into Kumano Hongu Taisha.

-◦ Between Kumano Hongu Taisha and Kumano Nachi Taisha (2-day walk, approximately 30 km).
+Between Kumano Hongu Taisha and Kumano Nachi Taisha: This is a 2-day walk, approximately 30 km.

-◦ Hosshinmon-oji to Kumano Hongu Taisha (half-day walk, approximately 7 km) and visit all three Grand Shrines.
+Hosshinmon-oji to Kumano Hongu Taisha: A half-day walk, approximately 7 km, which allows you to visit all three Grand Shrines.

 Kumano Adventures offers routes that are perfectly designed to meet these requirements.
 If Dual Pilgrim status is your goal, we can ensure you meet these criteria while immersing yourself in the spiritual landscapes of the Kumano Kodo.
 Find the perfect qualifying journey on our Kumano Kodo Itineraries page.